alfonsorr/resources/readme.md

 # Resources

+Check free courses and other things to learn during the confinment [here](corona-free-resources)

 ## Working and showing code on cloud.

 * [Binder](https://mybinder.org/): Free cloud service to use a repository with jupyter notebooks.
 It alows to put custom kernels.